mwang87/MassQueryLanguage/README.md

 [![Unit Testing](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-unit.yml/badge.svg)](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-unit.yml)
 [![NF Workflow Testing](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-workflow.yml/badge.svg)](https://github.com/mwang87/MassQueryLanguage/actions/workflows/test-workflow.yml)

-The Mass Spec Query language is meant to be concise querying of mass spec patterns that can scale from one single scan to a whole repository.
-Here we include the formal grammar and reference implementation in Python.
+The Mass Spec Query Langauge (MassQL) is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
+It is inspired by SQL, but it attempts to bake in assumptions of mass spectrometry to make querying much more natural for mass spectrometry users.
+Broadly we attempt to design it according to several principles:

+1. Expressiveness - Capture complex mass spectrometry patterns that the community would like to look for
+1. Precision - Exactly prescribe how to find data without ambiguity
+1. Relatively Natural - MassQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.

 ## Repository Structure